Mixed additive modelling of global alien species co-invasions of plants and insects: Simulation Study

-We provide a brief simulation to validate our parametric methodology for quantifying the potentially time-varying effects of drivers, our non-parametric technique for evaluating the baseline hazard function and our strategy for assessing the goodness of fit.
-The aim of this study is to generate data that is similar to what has been observed in practise.
-To achieve this goal, we first fit a basic model including \textit{Distance} and \textit{Climate Dissimilarity} on insect invasions, obtaining estimates for the time-varying effect of the former and fixed effect of the latter.
-We account for these estimates as the true value for the parameters leading the intensity of the simulated IPs.
-Each of them creates the year in which insects invade countries for the first time.
+In this section, we aim to evaluate (i) the estimation of the mixed additive relational event model, (ii) the non-parametric technique for evaluating the baseline hazard function, and (iii) the strategy for assessing the goodness-of-fit \emph{within a data-setting similar to the one used in practice}.
+To achieve this, we first fit a basic model that includes \textit{distance}, \textit{climate dissimilarity} for insect invasions, obtaining estimates for the time-varying effect of the former, and a constant effect of the latter.
+We also include random species and regions effects.
+We define a native range $\mathcal{NR}(1880)$ similar to the observed process and set the risk set in 1880 as its complement, $\mathcal{R}(1880) = \mathcal{NR}(1880)^c$.

-At the beginning of the observational period, in our case the year $ 1880 $, the risk set $ \mathcal{R}_{1880} \subset \mathcal{S} \times \mathcal{C} $, where $ \mathcal{S} $ is the set of insect-species that have been introduced as alien in at least one region between $ 1880 $ and $ 2005 $ and $ \mathcal{C} $ is set of countries invaded at least once by those species in the same period.
-Couples species-regions that are mentioned in the native range are not included in the risk set.